splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-rollout-plan.rst

 Identify pilot teams and projects
 =====================================

-After you integrate initial applications, start planning the initial rollout to your organization's pilot teams.
+Start planning the initial rollout to your organization's pilot teams.
 Identify your pilot teams and projects with approximate timelines and capacity requirements.

 There are 2 types of pilot teams to consider:

-* A set of teams that are ready or have started a new project and are using common technologies used by most teams.
+* A set of teams that are ready or have started a new project and are using common technologies.
 * A set of teams that have been using a non-standard technology.

 To avoid duplicating efforts, create a single service even if they are used by multiple teams.